1st Devonshire Artillery Volunteers: Norway

 55th (Devon) LAA Regiment had already joined the BEF in France, but in April 1940 was diverted to the Allied expedition against Narvik, in Norway.
 It was sent as part of a new 6th AA Bde to provide AA cover for the forces that had landed at Harstad, an island town just outside Narvikfjord, in mid-April 1940.
 Its three batteries each had 12 Bofors guns, although like all the units in the brigade it was short of men, instruments and vehicles.
 The regiment arrived at Harstad on 9 May, where the brigade's guns were already engaged against almost daily attacks on the shipping in the fjord.
-The regiment was sent to defend Harstad airfield, with a Troop of 164th LAA Bty detached to the expedition's naval base at Skånland.
+The regiment was sent to defend Harstad airfield, with a Troop of 164th LAA Bty detached to the expedition's naval base in Skånland Municipality.
 The regiment shot down its first aircraft on 10 May, capturing the downed German pilot.
 By 18 May, 164th LAA Bty had its HQ and eight guns defending Bardufos airfield where Royal Air Force Gloster Gladiator and later Hawker Hurricane fighters were based.

 Narvik was captured on 28 May, but immediately afterwards orders were received to destroy the port and evacuate to the UK.
 (The BEF was simultaneously being evacuated from Dunkirk).
 To cover the evacuation, AA units were ordered to maintain maximum activity and especially to prevent reconnaissance overflights.
 At the same time, 6th AA Bde was ordered by London to recover its guns as a matter of priority.
 This was done by progressively thinning out defences.
 Although much of the force's equipment was saved, 164th LAA Bty at Bardufoss was ordered to destroy all guns on 5 June after the aircraft had flown out and the runways had been cratered.
 6th AA Brigade ended all AA defence on 6 June and by 8 June the British troops had embarked with their surviving equipment and the convoy sailed for the UK, still under air attack.